Scientific Advisory Board

 The International FOXG1 Foundation would like to introduce you to the members of our Scientific Advisory Board (SAB).
 We are honored that each of these individuals accepted our invitation to help guide us in the planning and execution of the IFF Research Roadmap.
 This is an exciting time in International FOXG1 Foundation’s story; with the insight and wisdom of this incredible team, we can do this.

 Dr. Heather Olson, MD, MS, Children's Hospital Boston, Assistant in Neurology, Instructor of Neurology, Harvard Medical School.
-Dr. Olson comes to us from the #1 Pediatric hospital in the world.
-Dr Olson has recently opened a FOXG1 clinic at Children's Hospital Boston, and is assisting our Genetics Liaison, Elli Brimble, with the creation of a sister clinic at Stanford.
+Dr. Olson completed all of her post-graduate medical training in Boston including training in Pediatric Neurology, Epilepsy and Clinical Neurophysiology and Epilepsy Genetics.
+Since joining the faculty at Boston Children’s Hospital in 2013, she works as a clinician and clinical researcher with a focus on Neurogenetic disorders and Epilepsy.
+Olson has recently opened a FOXG1 clinic at Children’s Hospital Boston, and is assisting with the creation of a sister clinic at Children’s Hospital Stanford.
+She is also director of the CDKL5 Center of Excellence, a combined clinical and research program.

 Steven Gray, Ph.D.
 Molecular Biology, UNC School of Medicine, Gray Lab, Assistant Professor, Department of Ophthalmology.
-Dr. Gray is a leading expert in gene therapy for brain related diseases, working on the first human trial with AveXis Biotech to cure the MECP2 mutation (RETT’s Syndrome).
+Dr. Gray is a leading expert in gene therapy for brain related diseases.
+His research focuses on developing virus systems that can be implanted with the corrected genes of various genetic disorders and introduced to the nervous system to repair mutated genes.
+Gray has also begun preclinical animal model studies using these virus systems to treat neurological diseases, and is currently involved in the first human trial with AveXis Biotech to cure the MECP2 mutation (RETT’s Syndrome).